 The public programmes are a curated series of lectures, creative workshops, seminars, exhibitions, screenings and online contributions taking place in Lithuania and abroad.
 The public programmes are developed closely with the residency and alternative education programmes.
 Each year the public programmes include Rupert’s residents and local and international contributors from a wide range of fields to offer diverse perspectives on the subjects the programmes explore.

 All of Rupert’s programmes are free of charge.

-Rupert’s programmes are funded by the Lithuanian Council for Culture, the Nordic Culture Fund, Vilnius Municipality, tCreative Industries Centre Pakrantė and other private sponsors.
+Rupert’s programmes are financed by Lithuanian Council for Culture, supported by Nordic Culture Point, Vilnius Municipality, “Tech Zity” and other sponsors.

 Rupert is an institution initiated by Darius Žakaitis in 2012.